peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

 * The CBOR object referred to by index or key in this array or map.
+If this is a CBOR map, returns null if an item with the given key doesn't exist.

 **Throws:**